OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/ReadyDocs/twosComplement.md

-Let's talk about Two's Complement and Bitwise Operations.
+Let's talk about Two's Complement

 Two's complement is a way for us to represent (and work with) negative numbers in binary.